-With Kevin Jorgeson, he was the first to climb the hardest big wall in Yosemite.
+Kevin Jorgeson, he was the first to climb the hardest big wall in Yosemite.

-This wasn’t the first time that the name ‘Cadwell’ saturated conversations within the climbing community.
+This wasn’t the first time that the name ‘Caldwell’ saturated conversations within the climbing community.
 He became famous initially when he was within a group of climbers that got taken hostage on an expedition in Kyrgyzstan.

-Cadwell has had a number of difficult experiences that could have and potentially should have, ended his promising climbing career.
+Caldwell has had a number of difficult experiences that could have and potentially should have, ended his promising climbing career.

 However, he places number one on this list for a reason.
 In addition to being an incredible climber,

 His achievements in multiple climbing disciplines have made him a household name, he hasn’t let his unfortunate experiences get in the way of a thrilling life.

 If you’re a fan of watching climbing videos on YouTube, you have definitely seen (or even heard) Adam Ondra.
 In fact, we’re not sure whether it was his climbing that made him famous, or his signature screaming!